des1-gner/ts-vpc-agentcore/README.md

 3. Click log stream to see:

 ```
-[INFO] Agent invoked with event: {"prompt":"What is the current timestamp?"}
+[INFO] Agent invoked with request: {"prompt":"What is the current timestamp?"}
 [INFO] User prompt: What is the current timestamp?
 [TOOL] get_timestamp called: 2025-12-30T10:15:23.456Z
 [INFO] Agent response: Current timestamp: 2025-12-30T10:15:23.456Z